BarisAlbayrakIEEE/StructuralAnalysis/README.md

 #endif
 ```

-EO_Panel shall implemented new interface functions but I will skip it.

 **MySQL DB**\
 The DAG has another interface which is the MySQL DB.
 Consider an ordinary user checks out a sub-DAG from the MySQL DB, works on it and saves it into the MySQL DB.